gangster/view/README.md

 ## Components

+### Overview

+Components are the building blocks for your views.
+Another way to look at components is as object-oriented helpers for your views.
+They have one responsibility and that's to generate markup.
+Components should be small, focused, and have an expressive name that clearly describes what part of the view it's responsible for rendering.

 ### The Basics

-At the center of everything is `View::Component`.
-In short, it's the building block you've always wanted.
-You're welcome.
-How do they work?

-Defining a component is as simple as writing a class that extends `View::Component` and implementing the `html` method that returns a string (or an array of strings, more on that later) of markup.
+Defining a component is as simple as extending the `View::Component` class  and implementing the `html` method.
+This method must return a string (or an array of strings, more on that later) of markup.
 Here's a simple example:

 _app/components/fuck_yeah.rb_
 ```ruby